thepeterstone/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>deltaCountersAggregationListenerPorts</td>
 <td>Port to listen to the Wavefront-formatted <a href="delta_counters.html">delta counter data</a>.
 Other data formats are rejected at this port.
-Pre-aggregating delta counters at the proxy helps reduce the outbound point rate.
+Pre-aggregating delta counters at the proxy, helps reduce the outbound point rate.
 Use this property in conjunction with deltaCountersAggregationIntervalSeconds to limit the number of points per second for delta counters. <br/>Default: none.</td>
 <td>Comma-separated list of available port numbers.
 Can be a single port.<br/>
 Ex: 12878<br/>
 Ex: 12878,12879</td>